h2non/hu/README.md

 always following the same design/code patterns that already exist

 Tests specs are completely written in Wisp language.
-Take a look to the language [documentation][wisp-doc] if you are new with it.
+Take a look to the language [documentation][wisp] if you are new with it.
 You should follow the Wisp language coding conventions

 ### Development